 "Rethinking Humanity: Reasons For Optimism Amidst the Disruptions"

-Adam Dorr, the Director of Research at the RethinkX think tank, visits Utah Tech for a day of small group interactions on Tuesday, September 20.
-His public talk, Rethinking Humanity: Reasons for Optimism Amidst the Disruptions is at 4 PM in the Zion Room (Holland Centennial Commons 537).
-The talk is open to the public.
+Adam Dorr, the Director of Research at the RethinkX think tank, visited Utah Tech for a day of small group interactions on Tuesday, September 20, 2022.
+His public talk, Rethinking Humanity: Reasons for Optimism Amidst the Disruptions explored many of the issues that he discusses in his new book, Brighter: Optimism, Progress, and the Future of Environmentalism (2022).

 Dorr is an environmental social scientist and technology theorist whose recent RethinkX publications have focused on the disruption of the global energy sector by new energy generation and storage technologies, as well as the implications of the energy, transportation, and food disruptions for climate change.

 Dorr regularly presents RethinkX's work on stage, radio, podcasts, and television and has more than a decade of teaching, lecturing, and public speaking experience.
 He completed his MS at the University of Michigan's School for Environment and Sustainability and his PhD at UCLA's Luskin School of Public Affairs.

 RethinkX is an independent think tank that analyzes and forecasts the speed and scale of technology-driven disruption and its implications across society.
 The organization produces impartial, data-driven analyses that identify pivotal choices to be made by investors, business, policy and civic leaders.
 The organization's book, Rethinking Humanity, is available for free download here.
 Watch his talk here.

 The Fuzzy and the Techie author was the inaugural speaker in the

 Human <–> Tech Speaker Series at Utah Tech University (February 10, 2022).
 Watch it here.